Ancient Trader

-Ancient Trader is a turn-based strategy video game developed by the Slovakian studio 4Kids Games.
+Ancient Trader is a turn-based strategy video game developed by the Slovak studio 4Kids Games.
 It was released in 2010 for Microsoft Windows, Xbox Live on Xbox 360, and iOS.
 The player controls a ship, allowing them to explore the world and engage in trading while seeking three artifacts that will help to defeat the game's main antagonist, a sea creature called the Ancient Guardian.

 The game design was influenced by board games and the video games Elite and Advance Wars.
 The game was developed using Microsoft XNA, and took one year to complete with a team of six people.
 Lead designer Peter Levius worked with the artist Petr Vcelka on the game's graphic design, and with Milan Malik on the game's score.
 Ancient Trader received a positive response from critics, who praised the art design and overall gameplay.
 A sequel, Fortune Winds: Ancient Trader, was developed by Legendo Entertainment and released in 2012 for Microsoft Windows.